nicolafio/ait/readme.md

 I still don't feel like that the project is ready to be considered "finished".
 However, I also thought that after one month the folks that are watching this repo would like to be aware of the progress.
 So here you go, version 0.3.0.

 Because this project is still in alpha state, feedback is appreciated.
-Due to the lack of knowledge of how things work in Thunderbird, mess-ups may be very likely, therefore everyone is wellcome to report any visual bug that might be found.
+Due to the lack of knowledge of how things work in Thunderbird, mess-ups may be very likely, therefore everyone is welcome to report any visual bug that might be found.

 ## Features